moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/overview.md

 ## What this topic guide contains

 * An introduction to the [graph metrics]() currently available in Splink and how to apply them to linked data
-* A how-to guide on computing graph metrics in Splink
+* Instructions on how to compute graph metrics with Splink

 This topic guide is a work is work in progress and will be updated as new functionality and metrics are released.